Project Ghana

 Airport transfers to/from Kotoka International Airport

-Air conditioned transportation to all events
+Air-conditioned transportation to all events

-In-country roundtrip flights to Tamale
+In-country round-trip flights to Tamale, Ghana

 Breakfast and lunch daily, including non-alcoholic drinks

-Opening & Closing dinner
+Opening & closing dinners

-All cultural activities
+All cultural exursions and group activities

-*NEW* 10 Continuing education hours
+15 Continuing education hours

 NOT INCLUDED

-International flights from the USA to Ghana
+International flights from the USA to Accra, Ghana

-Visa (we do support the application process)
+Visa to Ghana (we support the application process)

 Any airport arrival and departure taxes

-Any additional experiences, tours, night accommodation
+Any additional experiences, tours, or nights accommodation for extended stays

 Team Leaders